-- What are the characteristics that drive air passengers to choose a large hub airport over a local airport, when that large hub airport is up to several hours driving distance away?
+- What are the characteristics that drive air passengers to choose a large hub airport over a local airport, when that large hub airport is up to several hours driving distance away? (on-going)

-- How can we assess the impacts of climate change on the future of northern transportation infrastructure development?
+- How can we assess the impacts of climate change on the future of northern transportation infrastructure development? (on-going)

-- How can we be more efficient at scheduling operators to achieve various safety goals in urban speed enforcement programs, given the limited number of operators/equipment available?
+- How can we be more efficient at scheduling operators to achieve various safety goals in urban speed enforcement programs, given the limited number of operators/equipment available? (on-going)

 - What are the capacities, redundancies, and risks on a sparse, long-distance, intermodal highway network at risk to natural disasters such as flooding and wildfires?

 - How can normally disparate long distance transportation networks (i.e. ground and air) be reconfigured for co-operative evacuation capacity during emergencies?